edricantoine/PassManager/README.md

 ## User Stories

-- As a user, I want to be able to add an entry consisting of a website URL, username, and password to the password manager.
+- As a user, I want to be able to add multiple enties consisting of a label, username, and password to the password manager.
-- As a user, I want to be able to modify entries and remove them from the list.
+- As a user, I want to be able to modify specific entries and remove them from the list.
-- As a user, I want to be able to search for a specific website name in order to receive its associated password.
+- As a user, I want to be able to search for a specific label name in order to receive its associated username and password.
 - As a user, I want to be able to view the number of entries in the password manager and display them as a list.
 - As a user, I want to be able to mark entries as important, and have the option to display only important entries.
-- As a user, I want to be able to have my websites and passwords saved, so they will appear even after the application is closed.
+- As a user, I want to be able to have my entries saved, so they can appear even after the application is closed.